Trial Code

 - You will be paid for your time if you take part in this clinical trial.

-If you are interested in participating in this patient engagement study:
+If you are interested in participating in the trial:

-- The intention of the trial drug is to prevent and reduce bleeding events in people with Type 1 Von Willebrand Disease.
+- The intention of the trial drug is to prevent and reduce bleeding events in people with Von Willebrand Disease.

-- The clinical trial aims to evaluate the safety of the trial drug when given to people with Type 1 Von Willebrand Disease.
+- The clinical trial aims to evaluate the safety of the trial drug when given to people with Von Willebrand Disease.

 - The trial also aims to look at how long the drug will remain in the body (pharmacokinetics), how it affects the body (pharmacodynamics), and whether it works for preventing bleeding (efficacy).